logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 from the top menu (**Alerts & Events > New alert**) or from the _Alert definitions_ page

-Community plans have a maximum of 50 alerts.
+Community plans can have up to 50 alerts enabled at a time.
 {:.info-box.note}

 #### To create an alert in Kibana